dekimir/RamFuzz/README.md

 ## How to Use the Code Generator

-The `bin/ramfuzz` executable (in LLVM build, see "how to build" below) generates test code from C++ headers declaring the classes under test.
+The `bin/ramfuzz` executable (in LLVM build, see "How to Build" below) generates test code from C++ headers declaring the classes under test.
 Instructions for its use are in [main.cpp](main.cpp).

 ### Known Limitations